SubRip Subtitle (SRT) files, identifiable by the .srt

-An SRT file consists of formatted text blocks separated by blank lines.
-Each subtitle within the file is given a sequential number, starting from 1.
+An SRT file consists of a series of subtitle text blocks separated by blank lines.
+Each subtitle block includes a sequential number, starting from 1, along with the corresponding timing information.
+This structure ensures that the subtitles appear at the right time during video playback.

 SRT file structure